 It’s Sunday afternoon as I sit to write this.
 So far today I have walked my dogs three times.
 I confess to not wanting to go out so often sometimes, but I am always grateful for the air and time to think.
-Also, today I have been making workbooks for an up and coming program.
+Also, today I have been making a workbook for a course on Udemy.
 Creation and being creative is something I adore.
 Going for the walks lets the processes fall into place.
 It’s all quite magical.

 There’s a cake that wants to be made.
 A chocolate cake – but I am lacking the requisite enthusiasm.
 In fact, my enthusiasm has deserted me these last few days, and I have found that I have had to push myself to get things done.

-A few hours later it was half done and I was pleased that I’d made the effort.
+You guessed the cleaning won.
+A few hours later it was mostly done and I was pleased that I’d made the effort.

 Awareness gives you choices and understanding.
 When I bring attention to my body, I can hear her speaking to me, and it gives me clues about what to do next.

 I use two things.
 The heart connection model.
 This is where I come into the heart to ask what do I need to know and I am guided to a colour and energy centre (chakra).

 To do: Stop what you are doing and simply notice your breath.
 What do you learn from this observation?
 And when you notice your breath and take it around your body – what else do you learn?
 Take it to each of the energy centres and reflect on what comes up?

 This super awareness of what my heart wants to tell me gives me clues about what I need to know, and I can ponder on how the messages can support me through the day.
 I find keywords that come to me, and I turn these into questions and affirmations.